yegor256/blog/_posts/2016/jan/2016-01-05-how-to-punish-employees.md

 punishment will work with whom.
 Some people respond to one method, while others may completely ignore it.
 The overarching goal, of course, is to make employees **scared** of **you**, their boss, so they will obey enthusiastically.
-Here is a list of the most effective methods :)
+Here is a list of the most effective methods.

 <!--more-->